pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 achieve perfect global consistency, perhaps not even _eventually_.
 I'm not even sure that's what we want.

-To this problem, the DOI system offers a naive solution because it assumes that these resources will always be available in a consistent form somewhere on the Internets.
+In answer to this problem, the DOI system offers a naive solution because it assumes that these resources will always be available in a consistent form somewhere on the Internets.
 It tries to solve the availability problem using a redirection layer, but this does not solve the problem---it only shifts the responsibility for the problem and control to the entities that meet the contractual obligations of the DOI system, with the side effect of adding another potential (technical) point of failure that must be maintained: the redirection links.
 We are putting ourselves in the situation where we are tying ourselves to the publishers, committing to play by their rules because we don't want all our links to break.
 Beyond that, the DOI system does not address the consistency guarantee, but just makes the assumption that these resources don't change after they receive an identifier, which is often not the case, and will increasingly _not_ be the case as scholarly communication becomes more dynamic.

 So what do we do?
 Is there any hope for the Web as a stable medium for research